Blotch3D/Blotch3D/README.md

 That is, any single primitive type 64-bits long or less, like a reference (which is a pointer), floating point value, integer, etc., doesn't need to be protected by a mutex.
-But any data that must be accessed with multiple steps (like structure assignments, other complex data, or primitive data longer than the hardware's data bus size) must either be protected by a mutex in all threads that access it (and you must avoid deadlocks between multiple mutexes), or you can simply pass the code that does the access as a delegate to EnqueueCommand or EnqueueCommandBlocking, which is considerably more straightforward and safer.
+But any data that must be accessed with multiple steps (like structure assignments, multiple class members, other complex data, or primitive data longer than the hardware's data bus size) must either be protected by a mutex in all threads that access it (and you must avoid deadlocks between multiple mutexes), or you can simply pass the code that does the access as a delegate to EnqueueCommand or EnqueueCommandBlocking, which is considerably more straightforward, portable, and safer.

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.
 You can check the